rgb-archive/spec/01-OpenSeals.md

 ### Definitions

-Quicksilver is a framework for a distributed state, where consensus on the state is achieved using combined mechanics of **client-side validation** for off-chain data and verification of cryptographic commitments embedded into LNP/BP transaction outputs (**single-use seals**).
+OpenSeals is a framework for a distributed state, where consensus on the state is achieved using combined mechanics of **client-side validation** for off-chain data and verification of cryptographic commitments embedded into LNP/BP transaction outputs (**single-use seals**).
 The state is maintained in a form of size-efficient cross-linked **proofs** organized as a **directed acyclic graph** (DAG), stored and validated by peers without a need to trust each other.